 - 16. Gwyneth Paltrow in Tom Ford, 2012

 She may not have succeeded in causing an uptick in genital steaming, nor consumption of grass-fed macrobiotic Himalayan yak milk, but the proliferation of red carpet capes?
 Gwyneth Paltrow can take some credit for that.

 She hasn’t been Oscar nominated since her surprise win in 1999, and while some people think that pink Ralph Lauren is her more iconic look, we believe this one is the more influential (and better-fitting).
 The second she strode onto the red carpet in this sleek gown, we knew it would spawn a passel of imitators.

-Shoji and Spencer are a great example of how the right marriage of actress and designer benefits both sides: Octavia glows, and because he made her look so unforgettable, Shoji becomes unforgettable too.
+Tadashi Shoji and Octavia Spencer are a great example of how the right marriage of actress and designer benefits both sides: Spencer glows, and because he made her look so unforgettable, Shoji becomes unforgettable, too.
 Even better: She won for "The Help" that night, so we assume this dress will live forever in a picture frame on her mantel, as it should.

 Why don’t more women opt for pattern on the red carpet?
 This lushly embroidered custom gown is regal perfection — a risk that paid major dividends.
-She’s never looked better than she does here.
+She’s never looked better.

-May we see many such joyous red carpet moments on Sunday.
-(Although we’d accept more people in bird dresses, too.)
+May we see many such joyous red carpet moments at this year's Oscars.
+(Although we’d accept more people in swan dresses, too.)

 This story was originally published on Feb.
 24, 2017.